reevesrs24/MalWorkz/README.md

 ### Section Addition
 Random data sections can also be added to a PE file in another attempt to try and confuse machine learnine malware classifers.
 Sections from legitimate Windows binaries were extracted and placed into the `data_sections` directory.
 These sections are then used to try to create an "apperance" of a legitiamte Windows binary.
 This technique is effective against classifiers that use N-Gram analysis as a feature.

+### Section Renaming
+This technique merely uses a list of common PE section names and renames the section with a name from that list.
+Some of these common section names are `.ndata`, `.bss`, `edata`, etc.

+### PE Signing

 <br/>
 <p align="center">
   <img width="560" height="225" src="images/before.PNG">